When you arrive

 Three steps to follow when arriving in the UK

-Whether you arrive by air, sea or via the Eurotunnel you will need to complete these three steps before you are allowed to enter the UK.
+Whether you arrive by air, sea or via the Eurotunnel you will need to complete these steps before you are allowed to enter the UK.
 The steps are summarised below, but please check the UK CISA website for more information.

 Pass through immigration